jcaillon/valet/docs/content/docs/300.libraries/_index.md

   {{< /filetree/folder >}}
 {{< /filetree/container >}}

+With the example above, you will be able to `source gitlab` or `source git` to source your library files.

-Each function that you want to expose as a library function should be commented following a strict format.
+Each function that you want to expose as a library function should be named following the `lib::functionName` convention and commented with a strict format.
 Many illustrations can be found in the [extras/lib-valet][valetLibraryReference] script or in the core library scripts.

-An example is given below:
+An example is given below for a `mylib` library:

 ```bash
 # ## mylib::myfunction